 Kotelty mielone are a variation of the small and round Silesian meatballs called karminadle.
 No one really knows who invented kotlety mielone, but these flattened cutlets from the Upper Silesian region may have originally been made from rabbit meat.

-Based on the frikadelle, these Silesian karminadle are found in cookbooks from the 19th century.
+Based on the frikadelle, these Silesian karminadle are found in Polish cookbooks from the 19th century.
 And they became especially popular during the times of the People’s Polish Republic (PRL).
 They were especially popular in bars and pubs that served guests with these kotlety mielone made of different meats, mashed potatoes, and veggies.

 Tips For Cooking Kotlety Mielone